j-sulliman/j-sulliman.github.io/_posts/2021-04-26-Part 1 [Intro] : Building a Multidomain Dashboard with Cisco APIs and Grafana.md

 The django Webframework package is also written in Python.

-We'll step through defining our django models, ingesting REST-API output from controller and cloud APIs into the django models, verifying table entries using PgAdmin and ultimately creating Dashboards such as below:
+We'll step through defining our django models, ingesting REST-API output from controller and cloud APIs into the django models, verifying table entries using PgAdmin and ultimately creating Dashboards such as below.

 At the end of this series, we'll created basic dashboards and visualisations such as below for:
 * Meraki Dashboard